Lorde discography

-New Zealand singer-songwriter Lorde has released three studio albums, four extended plays, 11 singles and nine music videos.
+New Zealand singer-songwriter Lorde has released four studio albums, four extended plays, one soundtrack album, 16 singles (including one as a featured artist), 12 promotional singles and 16 music videos.
 At the age of 13, she was signed to Universal Music Group (UMG) and started to write music.
 In November 2012, when she was 16 years old, she self-released The Love Club EP via SoundCloud.
 It was released for sale by UMG in March 2013; a song from the EP, "Royals", topped numerous single charts internationally, including the US Billboard Hot 100.
-The track sold over 10 million units worldwide, making it one of the best-selling singles of all-time.
+The track sold over 10 million units worldwide, making it one of the best-selling singles of all time.

 Later that year, Lorde released her debut studio album Pure Heroine, which included "Royals".
 It charted at number one in New Zealand and Australia, and achieved certifications in several countries.
 As of June 2021, the album has sold over six million copies worldwide.
 It was preceded by three additional singles: "Tennis Court", "Team", and "Glory and Gore".
 "Team" was a top-ten hit in several single charts, including Canada and the United States.
 The following year, Lorde recorded four songs for the soundtrack album of the 2014 film The Hunger Games: Mockingjay, Part 1, including the single "Yellow Flicker Beat".

-Her second studio album, Melodrama, was released in June 2017, and topped the charts in four countries, including the United States.
-It yielded three singles: "Green Light", "Perfect Places" and a remix of "Homemade Dynamite" featuring Khalid, SZA and Post Malone.
-The former was a top-ten hit in Australia and Canada.
+Lorde's second studio album, Melodrama, was released in June 2017 and topped the charts in four countries, including the United States.
+It yielded three singles: "Green Light", "Perfect Places", and a remix of "Homemade Dynamite" (featuring Khalid, SZA, and Post Malone); the former reached the top-ten in Australia and Canada.
+Her third studio album, Solar Power (2021), topped the charts in New Zealand and Australia.
+It featured four singles, including the titular track, which peaked at number two on New Zealand's singles chart.
+Five songs from the album were then reworked into Māori for her EP Te Ao Mārama (2021).
+In June 2025, Lorde released her fourth studio album, Virgin, which was preceded by the singles "What Was That" and "Man of the Year".